RalphBacon/210-ESP32-Web-Radio-PCBs-And-More/README.md

 ### See YouTube video #210 at www.youtube.com/ralphbacon or directly here:

-The year 2020 has definitely been different to that expected so let's today up a few loose ends:
+The year 2020 has definitely been different to that expected so let's tidy up a few loose ends:
 * A clarification to the Timer video from last week (#209)
 * Not 1, not 2 but 4 PCBs to look at from the wonderful JLCPCB
 * A quick mention of Norman Dunbar's excellent Arduino Software Internals book.